Antharithm/Antharithm/README.md

 ❤️ Enjoys coding smart contracts and also working with DataFrames to produce visual models.

-🎓 Recently certified from the University of Pennsylvania FinTech BootCamp, with an A.
+🎓 Recently certified from the University of Pennsylvania FinTech BootCamp, with an A+.

 🌱 B.A. in Multi-Media Studies & Production from Temple University, Philadelphia PA.